steven-varga/h5cpp/README.md

 Requirements:
 ------------
 c++17 capable compiler or above until backporting to c++14 is completed.
-The following instructions will help you to install and set to default gcc 8.0 on ubuntu 16.04 LTS
+The following instructions will help you to install and set to default gcc 8.0 on ubuntu 16.04 LTS, whereas [this document will help you with details](@ref link_h5cpp_install)
 ```bash
 sudo add-apt-repository ppa:jonathonf/gcc-8.1
 sudo apt-get update